agehcx/CampaignChecker/README.md

 The monitor will now run automatically at the scheduled six times each day and notify you when campaigns are found!

+The workflow caches `campaign_state.json` between runs so reminders stay in sync.
+If you prefer to reset reminders on every run, remove the cache step from `.github/workflows/monitor.yml` or delete the `campaign-state-*` caches from the workflow settings.

 ---

 ## 📁 Project Structure